Quantifying spike train synchrony and directionality: Measures and Applications: ISI-Distance and SPIKE-Distance

 {\textbf{SPIKE-Distance - Example applications}}

-Even though the SPIKE-Distance was proposed six years after the ISI-Distance, it has already surpassed its counterpart in usage (which again seems to indicate that spike timing matters).
+Even though the SPIKE-Distance was proposed six years after the ISI-Distance, it has already surpassed its counterpart in usage (which could possibly indicate again that spike timing matters, but of course there might be other factors that have a bearing on the decision to prefer one measure over the other).
 The most recent of the more than $100$ applications shows that motor cortex stimulation increases the variability of single-unit spike configuration in parkinsonian but not in normal rats \cite{lee2025motor}.
 Other studies evaluate the coordinated activity in human induced pluripotent stem cells (iPSCs) derived neuron-astrocyte co-cultures \cite{goshi2025direct}, or perform a non-parametric physiologixcal classification of retinal ganglion cells in the mouse retina \cite{jouty2018non}.
 Interestingly, the SPIKE-Distance, like all the other measures, is often used in many different fields and contexts outside of neuroscience, for example to assess the reproducibility of eyeblink timing during formula car driving \cite{nishizono2023highly}.

 On the other hand, the rate-independent SPIKE-Distance has recently been employed to quantify neural discrimination of different frequency tones in a rat model of Fragile X Syndrome, a leading inherited cause of autism spectrum disorders (ASD) \cite{gauthier2025altered}.
 It has also helped to dissect the contributions of parvalbumin neurons towards rate and timing-based coding in complex auditory scenes and to explore their ability to reduce cortical noise \cite{nocon2023parvalbumin}.